All Products

 • Data analytics and computing.

-The following table describes the instance types of the sn2 family.
+The table below lists the instance types and key metrics for the sn2 instance family.

 Instance type